 High Power in a Compact Package

-The speaker also offers a superior transient response, which is what contributes to the DXR series’ well-rounded, powerful audio performance.
+It also offers a superior transient response, which is what contributes to the DXR series’ well-rounded, powerful audio performance.

 Switching Mode Power Supply